19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Derived Statistics/Health Points.md

 HP regenerates slowly, after a full day of rest you can restore 1 HP.
 ## Scars
-If you ever take 5 or more damage to your HP, you incur a [Scar](Scars.md), which reduces your constitution by 1 permanently.
+If you ever take 5 or more damage to your HP from a single hit, you incur a [Scar](Scars.md).
+	Each scar you have reduces your constitution by 1.